WCBM: Switch to all-talk

-Rescue from Bankruptcy
+Rescue from bankruptcy & the Mangione ownership

 At about the same time that WCBM was in the middle of bankruptcy, rival AM station 1300 WFBR was sold in 1988 and changed its format from news/talk to 1950s' rock & roll.
 With the format flip, WFBR let go most of the station's talk show hosts that summer.
 In October 1988, WCBM was bought by Baltimore area businessman and philanthropist Nick Mangione, Sr. who resurrected it from bankruptcy.
 A World War II veteran, Mangione was an avid listener of talk radio and a fan of WFBR's former talk radio format.
 Once he acquired the station, Mangione brought most of WFBR's former talk radio line-up to WCBM, including Frank Luber, Joe Lombardo, Tom Marr, Ken Maylath, Les Kinsolving and Stan "The Fan" Charles.

 WCBM originally had The Rush Limbaugh Show on its weekday schedule in the early 1990s, but lost it to competitor 1090 WBAL in 1994.
 With its stronger signal and higher ratings, Limbaugh's syndicator put the program on WBAL.
 At the time, WCBM was broadcasting at 10,000 watts by day and 5,000 watts night.
-WCBM had to scramble to replace Limbaugh in the Noon to 3 p.m. slot, choosing Zoh Heironimus to fill the role.
+WCBM had to scramble to replace Limbaugh in the Noon to 3 p.m. slot, choosing Zoh Hieronimus to fill the role.
 Despite having a following, Zoh Heironimus didn't capture the listeners as well as Limbaugh.
 So WCBM added Dr. Laura Schlessinger to the 12–3 spot but her ratings dropped further.
 After WJFK (1300 AM) discontinued his program, WCBM added the syndicated G. Gordon Liddy Show.
 Liddy improved the ratings numbers for WCBM, although was not as successful as Limbaugh.
 By the end of 2001, The Sean Hannity Show was added to the 3–6 p.m. time slot, replacing Bob Scherr.